Home Warranty Dishwasher Coverage: Repairs, Replacements & Exclusions

 Home warranty companies are consistent about excluding non-essential and aesthetic items from dishwasher coverage.
 The most common exclusions include:

-• Racks, rollers, and baskets — these are considered consumable or cosmetic parts
+• Racks, rollers, and baskets, which are considered consumable or cosmetic parts

-• Exterior cosmetic damage — dents, scratches, or rust on the door or body
+• Exterior cosmetic damage like dents, scratches, or rust on the door or body

-• Damage from improper use — overloading, using incorrect detergent, or intentional misuse
+• Damage from improper use, including overloading, using incorrect detergent, or intentional misuse

-• Pre-existing conditions — failures that existed before your coverage began (note: some providers like American Home Shield do cover undetectable pre-existing issues)
+• Pre-existing conditions that existed before your coverage began (some providers like American Home Shield will cover undetectable pre-existing issues)

 For a deeper look at what falls outside your protection, read our full guide on home warranty exclusions.